rackerlabs/docs-cloud-block-storage/api-docs/additional-resources.rst

 Additional resources
 ====================

 We welcome feedback, comments, and bug reports.
-Visit the :rax-special:`Rackspace Product Feedback forum <feedback>`.
+Visit the `Rackspace Product Feedback forum`_.

 Use the following resources to learn more about the |product name| service and API.

 - For general information about |product name|, see the